iflytek/VLE/README.md

 * **MLM** (Masked Language Modeling): Given an image-caption pair, we randomly mask some input text tokens, and the model is trained to reconstruct the original tokens.
 * **ITM** (Image-Text Matching): Given a batch of matched or mismatched image-caption pairs, the model needs to identify which images and captions correspond to each other.
 * **MPC** (Masked Patch-box Classification): Given an image-caption pair with some patches masked, the model needs to predict the classes of the objects in the masked patches.
-* **PBC** (Patch-box classification): Given an image-caption pair, the models need to identify which patches are related to the caption.
+* **PBC** (Patch-box Classification): Given an image-caption pair, the models need to identify which patches are related to the caption.

 VLE models are pre-trained on 14M public English image-caption pairs for 25k steps with a batch size of 2048.